-This subsection describes the basic configuration prerequisites for using bidirectional GIOP in an Orbix 6.x domain.
+Overview This subsection describes the basic configuration prerequisites for using bidirectional GIOP in an Orbix 6.x domain.
 Note: You would normally not have to configure these configuration settings manually.
-In a generated configuration domain, by default, your client and server binding lists are set to include BiDir\GIOP.

-Client configuration

-On the client-side, the plugins:giop:message\server\binding\list should include an entry for BiDir\GIOP, for example:

-'''

-plugins:giop:message_server_binding_list=

-["BiDir_GIOP","GIOP"];

-'''

-This enables the existing outgoing message interceptor chain to be re-used for an incoming server binding.

-Server configuration

-On the server-side, the binding:client\binding\list should include an entry for BiDir\GIOP, for example:

-This enables the existing incoming message interceptor chain to be re-used, so that the outgoing client binding dispatches the callback invocation.

-Note: If your server needs to interoperate with Orbix 3 legacy clients, the binding:client\binding\list should also include a "BiDir\Gen3" entry.
-See "Interoperability with Orbix Generation 3" on page 725.
+In a generated configuration domain, by default, your client and server binding lists are set to include BiDir_GIOP.
+Client configuration On the client-side, the plugins:giop:message_server_binding_list should include an entry for BiDir_GIOP, for example: plugins:giop:message_server_binding_list= ["BiDir_GIOP","GIOP"]; This enables the existing outgoing message interceptor chain to be re-used for an incoming server binding.
+Server configuration On the server-side, the binding:client_binding_list should include an entry for BiDir_GIOP, for example: binding:client_binding_list = ["OTS+BiDir_GIOP", "BiDir_GIOP", "OTS+GIOP+IIOP", "GIOP+IIOP",]; This enables the existing incoming message interceptor chain to be re-used, so that the outgoing client binding dispatches the callback invocation.
+Note: If your server needs to interoperate with Orbix 3 legacy clients, the binding:client_binding_list should also include a "BiDir_Gen3" entry.
+See "Interoperability with Orbix Generation 3" on page 743.